C4ndyF1sh/LiveContainer/README.md

 Requires AltStore or SideStore
 - Download the latest version [here](https://github.com/LiveContainer/LiveContainer/releases/latest) or download the latest nightly version [here](https://github.com/LiveContainer/LiveContainer/releases/tag/nightly)
 - It is recommended to setup JIT-Less mode, in which LiveContainer signs your apps with certificate from SideStore/AltStore, see the instructions below.
-- Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
+- Open LiveContainer, tap the plus icon in the upper right hand corner and select .IPA files to install, .TIPA (T=TrollStore) files can also be installed but are not fully supported.
 - Choose the app you want to open in the next launch.
 - You can long-press the app to manage it.